jpdevries/eureka/README.md

 ## 🛠 Usage

 #### HTML
 The `<EurekaMediaBrowser>` React component is styled by a standard CSS stylesheet.
 Include the CSS for the appropriate version of the media browser.
-Reference the theming section for [more information of styling Eureka](https://github.com/jpdevries/eureka#-theming).
+Reference the theming section for [more information on styling Eureka](https://github.com/jpdevries/eureka#-theming).

 ```html
 <link rel="stylesheet" type="text/css" media="screen" href="assets/css/eureka.0.0.20.min.css">